carriehuangjy/Kiddivax_scripts/Main_study/Pediatric_Influenza_Vaccination/README.md

 # R syntax for the published paper "The effect of age and recent influenza vaccination history on the immunogenicity and efficacy of 2009-10 seasonal trivalent inactivated influenza vaccination in children"

-This repository contains an R script for processing and reformatting raw data related to the effect of age and recent influenza vaccination history on the immunogenicity and efficacy of 2009-10 seasonal trivalent inactivated influenza vaccination in children.
+This repository contains an R script for processing related to the effect of age and recent influenza vaccination history on the immunogenicity and efficacy of 2009-10 seasonal trivalent inactivated influenza vaccination in children.
 The study is based on the paper by Ng S, et al. (PLoS ONE 2013).

 PubMed link: https://pubmed.ncbi.nlm.nih.gov/23554974/
 PubMed Central full text link: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3595209/